 - Tennis – at the national stadium in Accra

 - Martial Arts – required a level of experience and takes place in Accra

-- Swimming – at the football academy, encouraging them to learn to swim
+- Swimming – coaching the football academy students at a local pool, encouraging them to learn to swim

 - Boxing – at a boxing gym in the hub for boxing in all of West Africa.
 You will split your time between coaching young children in the morning and training sessions in the afternoon